Cameron Scott arrived in Europe two months early for his exchange at Rotterdam University of Applied Sciences.

 Cameron's course in Rotterdam was called Design innovation for one billion people and covered design thinking, trend watching, design psychology, conception, design principles and prototype iterations.

 “We could pick any type of innovation we wanted so long as it was an innovation that could reach one billion people.
-Coming from studying the Bachelor of Information Technology at Otago Polytechnic I was a little out of my comfort zone.
-I was expected to be proficient in programmes such as Adobe Photoshop or Illustrator.
-It definitely taught me to be more self-directed in my learning.
+I was a little out of my comfort zone -- I was expected to be proficient in design and art programmes such as Adobe Photoshop or Illustrator.
+It definitely taught me to be more self-directed in my learning," he says.

-“My class was made up of a mixture of Dutch students and exchange students.
-We often had trips to other European cities as part of our studies including Antwerp, Brussels and Barcelona.
+Cameron's class was with both Dutch students and exchange students, and they often enjoyed class study trips to other European cities like Antwerp, Brussels and Barcelona.

 “Going on an exchange was the best thing I have ever done.
-Travelling definitely helped broaden my mind and it was fun to experience the cultural differences such as biking everywhere or being greeted with a kiss on the cheek.
+Travelling definitely helped broaden my mind and it was fun to experience the cultural differences such as biking everywhere or being greeted with a kiss on the cheek," he says.

 “My recommendation to others would be if you decide to go an exchange make sure to go the extra mile to meet people and talk with people you think you might get on with.
-That will help you have the most exciting experience possible.”
+That will help you have the best experience possible.”